michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 ## Revelation 5

-1. AND I saw in the right hand of him who sat on the throne a writing which was written within and on the back, and sealedTabi. with seven seals.Tabee.
+1. AND I saw in the right hand of him who sat on the throne a writing which was written within and on the back, and sealed

 2. And I saw a mighty angel who proclaimed with a great voice: Who is worthy to open the book, and to loose the seals thereof?